National Petroleum Reserve–Alaska

-The National Petroleum Reserve in Alaska (NPRA) is an area of land on the Alaska North Slope owned by the United States federal government and managed by the Department of the Interior, Bureau of Land Management (BLM).
+The National Petroleum Reserve in Alaska (NPRA) is an area of land on the Alaska North Slope owned by the United States federal government and managed by the Department of the Interior's Bureau of Land Management (BLM).
 It lies to the west of the Arctic National Wildlife Refuge, which, as a U.S. Fish and Wildlife Service managed National Wildlife Refuge, is also federal land.

 At a size of 23599999 acre, the NPRA is the largest tract of undisturbed public land in the United States.
-Inupiat live in several villages around its perimeter, the largest of which is Utqiaġvik, the seat of the North Slope Borough.
+Iñupiat live in several villages around its perimeter, the largest of which is Utqiaġvik, the seat of the North Slope Borough.
+Due to the proximity of Inuit communities and the ecological importance of the NPRA for arctic wildlife, drilling on the NPRA has sparked controversy revolving around the economic, ecological, and cultural importance of the land.

-The NPRA is an ecologically very important area for arctic wildlife; For birds, it has been called "Heathrow at the top of the world" with more birds in the NPRA than in the Arctic Wildlife Refuge.

 Ecological importance

+The NPRA is an ecologically important area for numerous species.
+Permanent human settlements are small and rare, populated by Alaska Native communities, primarily the Iñupiat, living subsistence lifestyles.

-The NPRA is an ecologically very important area, and human settlements are small and rare.
-For birds, it has been called "Heathrow at the top of the world" with more birds in the NPRA than in the Arctic Wildlife Refuge.
-It contains Teshekpuk Lake, an important nesting ground for many species of migratory birds, including shorebirds and waterfowl.
-The NPRA supports more than a half million caribou of the Western Arctic and Teshekpuk Caribou Herds.
+The NPRA is particularly important for many species of birds and has been referred to as "Heathrow at the top of the world" due to the high volume of migratory birds that travel to the NPRA each spring to mate, lay eggs, and raise chicks before dispersing around the world again.
+The NPRA is home to Teshekpuk Lake, an important nesting ground for many of these species, including shorebirds and waterfowl, and supports the greatest population of aquatic birds out of any major Arctic wetland.
+The NPRA's aquatic bird population is higher than that of the Arctic Wildlife Refuge, with a population of 5.4 million compared to 400,000.

+The NPRA also supports more than half a million caribou belonging to the Western Arctic and Teshekpuk Caribou Herds.
 The Western Arctic Herd calves in the Utukok, Kokolik and Colville uplands, while the Teshekpuk Herd calves in the areas surrounding Teshekpuk Lake.
-The highest concentration of grizzly bears in Alaska's Arctic, as well as wolverines, and wolves prey on the abundant caribou.
+The caribou are predated by grizzly bears, wolves and wolverines, as well as local hunters participating in subsistence hunting.
+The area is also a habitat for maternal denning of polar bears in the winter, an essential part of newborn cub development.

 NPRA contains the headwaters and much of the Colville River, Alaska's largest river north of the Arctic Circle.
-The region's geology is unique in Alaska and most of the area remained glacier free throughout the last ice age.
+The region's geology is unique in Alaska, and most of the area remained glacier-free throughout the last ice age.